RobTillaart/MS4525DO_RT/README.md

 # MS4525DO

-Arduino library for MS4525DO pressure sensor.
+Arduino library for the I2C MS4525DO pressure and temperature sensor.

 ## Description